3-oxoadipate enol-lactonase

+The enzyme characterised from Pseudomonas putida hydrolyses the enol lactone, 5-oxo-4,5-dihydro-2-furylacetic acid, to β-ketoadipic acid.The reaction is part of a pathway that breaks down the antioxidant, protocatechuic acid, and other aromatic compounds.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name is 4-carboxymethylbut-3-en-4-olide enol-lactonohydrolase.
 Other names in common use include carboxymethylbutenolide lactonase, β-ketoadipic enol-lactone hydrolase, 3-ketoadipate enol-lactonase, 3-oxoadipic enol-lactone hydrolase, and β-ketoadipate enol-lactone hydrolase.
-This enzyme participates in benzoate degradation via hydroxylation.